albamesp/Glacio_isostatic_adjustment/README.md

 Not really going into details about what the statistics WM (bias) and WRMS (standard error) mean and how they are calculated, but if you are interested I encourage you to read my paper.

-Watch out our RATES GIA solution, we do very well!
+Look at the results of our RATES GIA solution, we do very well!

 ![How do GIA models in Antarctica actually perform - An assessment using GPS data](Fig5.jpg?raw=true "How do GIA models in Antarctica actually perform - An assessment using GPS data")